Butter Chicken (Murgh Makhani)

 Butter Chicken Sauce

 The chicken is finished in a tomato-based sauce enriched with butter and cream, and it is addicting.
 Bay leaves and a cinnamon stick add additional flavor to the sauce.
-I added the fenugreek and a touch of sugar thanks to the advice or Indian restaurateur Roni Mazumdar of the restaurants Adda Indian Canteen, Rahi, and The Masala Wala in New York City.
-I happened to be talking with him right after I made my first butter chicken, and he mentioned the dish, so of course I tapped him for his thoughts.
+I added the fenugreek and a touch of sugar thanks to the advice of the very kind Indian restaurateur Roni Mazumdar (of the restaurants Adda Indian Canteen, Rahi, and The Masala Wala in New York City).

-He says, “the bitterness from the fenugreek opens up your taste buds so that you can taste the spices and the salt, and the sugar better.
+Roni says, “the bitterness from the fenugreek opens up your taste buds.
+This allows you to taste the spices and the salt, and the bit of sweetness better.
 Balancing the sugar with the salt – that’s what matters most.
 It brings the dish to a more authentic space.”
 The touch of sweetness is what makes the sauce so perfectly balanced.
 I made the dish again with these adjustments, and have been grateful for Roni’s tips.

 Other Curry Recipes: